Zaffierce/domiNATION-support-system/README.md

 DISCORD_PATREON_SUPPORTERPLUS=[ID of Supporter+]
 DISCORD_PATREON_SUPPORTERPLUSPLUS=[ID of Supporter++]
 DISCORD_PATREON_DOMINATOR=[ID of DomiNATOR]

+WEBHOOK_ID=[ID of Webhook]
+WEBHOOK_TOKEN=[Token]
 ```

 # Current Features

-* A user is able to login via Discord's OAuth
-  * Upon OAuth completion, user groups are checked by checking the Discord Roles for that user
-* A user is able to submit a trouble ticket
+### General
+- Login via Discord oAuth
+- Permission based content
+  - Patreon & Administrative locked content
+- Webhook message to Discord informing Admins when a ticket was submitted

+### Users
+- Able to submit tickets
-  * General Support Ticket
+  - General
-  * Element from Event Ticket
+  - Element from event
-  * Element Transfer Ticket
-  * Patreon Dino Request Ticket
-  * Patreon Dino Insurance Ticket
+  - Element transfer
+  - Patreon dino request
+  - Patreon insurance request
-  * Ban Appeal
+  - Ban appeal
-  * Bug Report
+  - Bug report
-* A user is able to view their open tickets on the home page, and see the details for each individual ticket
+  - Anonymous reports
-* A user is able to view all tickets (open or closed) on the Status page
+- View all tickets on their home page
+- View detailed information about a ticket
-* A user is able to cancel their own ticket
+- Able to cancel their own ticket
+- Able to leave notes on their own tickets
+  - Able to edit & delete their own notes

+### Administrators
-* An admin is able to view all open tickets from all users
+- Able to see all tickets
-* An admin is able to cancel a ticket
-* An admin is able to complete a ticket
+- Able to change the status of a ticket
+  - Approve, Complete, or Cancel
+- Able to leave notes on any users tickets
+  - Able to delete anyones notes
+- Able to leave a comment as to why the ticket was cancelled
+- Able to update Servers, Dinosaurs & Dinosaurs colors

 # Upcoming Features

-* Adding notes to a ticket
-* Allowing an admin to re-open a ticket
+- Allowing an admin to re-open a ticket

 # Change Log
+04/05/2020
+- Made changes to README

 04/04/2020
 - Removed react files
 - Implemented Notes system